20WH1A1219/II-I-Labs/C++ Lab/Experiment 3/README.md

+Program 3:
-3. Write a C++ program to declare a class.
-Declare pointer to class.
-Initialize and display the contents of the class member.
+Write a C++ program to read the data of N employee and compute Net salary of each employee (DA=52% of Basic and Income Tax (IT) =30% of the gross salary)